 According to Greek mythology, Virgo represents Astrea, the goddess of justice, holding Libra the Scales.
 Richard Hinckley Allen, in his classic work Star Names: Their Lore and Meaning, says Libra in Roman eyes may have been the deification of Augustus as the arbiter of justice.

 Zubenelgenubi’s position is at RA: 14h 51.4m, dec: -16° 5′

-Bottom line: Learn to recognize Zubenelgenubi, the constellation Libra’s alpha star.
+Bottom line: Learn to recognize Zubenelgenubi, or Alpha Librae, in the the constellation Libra.